YKL2436542696/LearnGit/readme.txt

 Git is a distributed version control system.
-I am fine!
+Git is free software distributed under the GPL.
-Git is free software.
+Git has a mutable index called stage.